AI in Construction

 ai-act

 Construction is adopting AI fast—project planning, site monitoring, equipment automation, safety systems.
 Most of it falls into lower risk categories.
 But when AI touches safety or workers, the rules tighten.
+The EU AI Act compliance overview provides the framework for making these classifications.

 Safety Systems Need Attention